nubomedia/nubomedia-paas/src/main/resources/static/bower_components/bootstrap-social/README.md

 Pull Requests
 -------------
 If you are about to create a new **Pull Request** for adding a new button don't update the minified `bootstrap-social.css` file.
-It will be generated automatically after a successful merge.
+It will to generated automatically after a successful merge.